Inside Lincoln - top things to do

 Vintage shops, one-off boutiques and homewares

 Heaps of quirky, independent shops can be found on this rather steep and famous hill, imaginatively called Steep Hill.
 Slowly climb its cobbles and be rewarded with vintage boutiques, bookshops, and foodie emporiums.
-It's been voted Britain's best street and is a bit like something from a film by Richard Curtis.
+It's been voted Britain's best street and is a bit like something from a Richard Curtis film.

 Label lovers - designer shopping

-Agatha: Feel amazing in some top-notch designer threads, from Paul Smith to Ralph Lauren and Barbour to UGG.
+Feel amazing in some top-notch designer threads, from Paul Smith to Ralph Lauren and Barbour to UGG at Agatha.
 Once voted Britain's best boutique by Vogue, Agatha on Steep Hill is the place for ladies who like to look sharp.
 You can afford a treat if you've saved money with cheap train tickets to Lincoln.